 * Vision.
 Vision may be our most important sense.
 Therefore, it’s absolutely worth buying the most comfortable contacts or glasses.
 If you wear glasses, go for the thinnest lenses with anti-reflection and a scratch proof coating.
 Buy daily wear contacts that contain the latest breathable technology.
 Stop reusing your disposable contacts beyond their recommended usage.
 Get sunglasses with UV protection.

 * Dental care.
 Throw away your $5 manual tooth brush and buy the best sonic tooth brush with UV sanitizer that brushes hundreds of times faster per minute.
 You can’t grow back your teeth or your gums.
 Floss and brush at least twice a day.
 Your older self will thank you.
+You can also try the Snow toothbrush, which has an LED blue light to help whiten your teeth.
+I just bought one in 2022 and it makes me brush more too.

 * Work clothes & shoes.
 Instead of buying a lot of mediocre quality clothes and shoes, buy only a few items– as if you were building a boutique of high quality items.
 Purchase only the most finely woven fabrics for your suits and the finest grain leather for your shoes.
 Sure, you may have to pay 2-3X the average price, but the items will last longer, and you’ll have less clutter.